imoutsatsos/uno-choice-plugin/README.md

 [its Wiki page](https://wiki.jenkins-ci.org/display/JENKINS/Scriptler+Plugin) first.

 Similarly to a Groovy script, a Scriptler script is also written in Groovy and used to render the parameter.
-Your Scriptler script is also expected to return a java.util.List, Array or java.util.Map for Active Choices and Reactive parameters, or custom HTML elements for the Reactive Reference parameter.
+Your Scriptler script is also expected to return a `java.util.List`, `Array`, or `java.util.Map` for Active Choices and Reactive parameters, or custom HTML elements for the Reactive Reference parameter.
 Note that the value of other build parameters (when using Scriptler in combination with Active Choices) will be available in the Scriptler script context.
 You do not need to define such parameters in the Scriptler interface, or during the job definition.